ostreedev/ostree/docs/ima.md

 covers most file data, such as the uid, gid and mode and selected security-relevant extended attributes.

-If you've been following along, note this is very, very close to what ostree checksums as well!
+This is quite close to the ostree native checksum - the ordering of the fields is different so the checksums are physically different, but logically they are very close.

 However, the focus of the EVM design seems to mostly be on machine-specific signatures with keys stored in a TPM.